mattermost/docs/source/install/self-managed-changelog.md

    - Changed ``SessionLengthMobileInDays`` to ``SessionLengthMobileInHours``.
    - Changed ``SessionLengthSSOInDays`` to ``SessionLengthSSOInHours``.
    - The value of ``TrustedProxyIPHeader`` defaults to empty from now on.
 A previous bug prevented this from happening in certain conditions.
 Customers are requested to check for these values in their config and set them to nil if necessary.
-   - Added ``always-on`` and ``default-on`` settings to **System Console > Experimental Features** for Collapsed Reply Threads.
+   - Added ``always-on`` and ``default-on`` settings to **System Console > Posts** for Collapsed Reply Threads.
 When enabled (default-on), users see Collapsed Reply Threads by default and have the option to disable it in **Settings**.
 When always on, users are required to use Collapsed Reply Threads and can't disable it.
    - The default for ``CollapsedThreads`` has been changed to ``always_on``.
 This change impacts new Mattermost deployments, and doesn't affect existing configurations where this value is already set to some other value.
  - Under ``ExperimentalSettings`` in ``config.json``:
    - Added a new config setting ``EnableAppBar`` to enable and disable the new Apps Bar.
 This setting is disabled by default, but we recommend enabling the Apps Bar for servers with Calls enabled since the Apps Bar helps make space for the dedicated **Start Call** button in the channel header.